ONAP Vs OSM – Who Will Win?

-In order to realize the full potential of these technologies, operators need to introduce a new approach to managing their network architectures.
-NFV Management and Orchestration (NFV MANO) is considered to be crucial part of cloud infrastructure for unlocking the full potential of network functions virtualization: simplified infrastructure operation, scaling, and faster deployment of the services.
-That’s why it’s important to choose the right approach for management and orchestration, as well as the framework in which it will be developed.
-This blog will focus on the advantages of two major frameworks, ONAP and OSM.
+For these technologies to reach their full potential, operators need a new approach to managing network architectures.
+NFV Management and Orchestration (NFV MANO) is a crucial aspect of cloud infrastructure when it comes to unlocking the full potential of virtualization of network functions: scaling, simplified infrastructure operation, and faster deployment of services.
+This makes it important to select the right approach for orchestration and management, as well as the development framework.

-The Open Network Automation Platform (ONAP) is an open-source software platform that enables the design, creation, and orchestration of services on an infrastructure layer on top of individual virtual network functions or SDN—or even a combination of the two.
-ONAP was formed as a combination of the Linux Foundation’s OPEN-Orchestrator Project (OPEN-O), and the AT&T ECOMP (Enhanced Control, Orchestration, Management and Policy) platform to form one unique code.
-On the one hand, the main purpose of the OPEN-O project is to develop an open-source software framework in theory for the orchestration of SDN and NFV.
-On the other, AT&T’s comprehensive virtual platform was developed with same goal in practice.
+The Open Network Automation Platform (ONAP) is an open-source software platform.
+It enables the design, creation, and orchestration of services on the infrastructure layer sitting on top of individual virtual network functions or SDN, or a combination of the two.
+ONAP was originally developed as a combination of OPEN-O (Linux Foundations OPEN-Orchestrator Project), and the AT&T ECOMP (Enhanced Control, Orchestration, Management, and Policy) platforms, forming its own unique code.

-The main purpose of ONAP is to answer the rising needs of service providers to operate a common platform that will be able to provide efficient, end-to-end infrastructure management.
-The platform is also meant to speed up delivery of different on-demand services with the possibility of automating most of the processes.
+The primary objective of ONAP is to address the rising needs for a common platform with the capability of providing efficient, end-to-end infrastructure management.
+It also serves to speed up the delivery of different on-demand services, and enables automation of the majority of associated processes.

 ONAP architecture consists of two major architectural frameworks — design-time environment and execution-time environment — with numerous separate subsystems operating within them.
 A design-time environment is used as a development environment with all the functions and libraries needed for the development of new capabilities; the environment can be used to upgrade of existing capabilities through portal, role-based interfaces, and CLI.
 With a design-time environment framework, the Service Design and Creation can be used as visual tool for designing and modeling assets used in all ONAP components, while the POLICY subsystem is used to make policies and conditional rules.